unchesscoder/AI-Jump-Run/README.md

 ## 2. Game Description

-- **Player Character**: Can jump or stay grounded.
+- **Player Character**:(GREEN MODEL) Can jump or stay grounded.
-- **Obstacles**: Move from right to left.
+- **Obstacles**:(RED MODEL) Move from right to left.
 Their width is up to 50% of the jump height, and their height is up to 80% of the jump height.
 - **Scoring**: Points are earned for surviving, crossing obstacles, and achieving high scores.